This article will be keep getting updated, and is meant to provide a holistic overview of Matic Network for readers, both old and new to Matic.

-Blockchain Smart contract platforms and cryptocurrencies have captured mass attention but still haven’t been able to achieve mass adoption due to the scalability and user experience issues.
+Blockchain Smart contract platforms and cryptocurrencies have captured mass attention but still haven’t been able to achieve mass adoption due to scalability and user experience issues.
 Even on Ethereum, which is the most widely used smart contracts platform, there have been no significant Dapps which have seen mass adoption.
-There have been a few cases where one or the other particular application temporarily succeeded in achieving a significant user base but it led to crippling of the entire network during the high load times.
+There have been a few cases where one or the other application temporarily succeeded in achieving a significant user base, but it led to crippling of the entire network during the high load times.
 Essentially meaning that even the most advanced and widely used platforms are not ready for mass adoption.

 On the other hand, there are a few smart contract platforms which boast of higher transaction throughput, but they trade off transaction speed with decentralization.
-Also many of the upcoming solutions propose their own blockchains neglecting the network effects DApps and other projects have already generated on platforms like Ethereum and others.
+Also, many of the upcoming solutions propose their own blockchains neglecting the network effects DApps and other projects have already generated on platforms like Ethereum and others.
 Even more importantly they neglect the massive developer community and developer ecosystem that exists for platforms like Ethereum.

 Decentralized Apps are making huge progress but the current blockchain ecosystem is not prepared to scale as per the demand.
 Slow block confirmations, block size limitations and computations — in smart contract based blockchains — need to be solved before we target mass adoption by mainstream users.
 And most importantly, it needs awesome user experience.